Change-Based Security Tests in Pull-Requests

 The developer creates the pull request

-Code-layer security requirements run when a developer creates a pull request via CLI, IDE or — as in this example — GitHub.
+Code-layer security requirements run when a developer creates a pull request via CLI, IDE, or SCM (in this example — GitHub).
 In this scenario, the developer makes code changes that contain the Python code security vulnerability below.

 import subprocess